 JMeter: Getting Started

 Apache JMeter will run on any operating system that supports Java 6 or later.
 You will also need to install Oracle Java or OpenJDK.
 JMeter has a fairly intuitive GUI interface.

 You will see a Test Plan icon on the left side of the JMeter window.
 Right-click it and select Add > Threads (Users) > Thread Group.
 This brings up the Thread Group Control Panel where you can specify the number of users for your load test (Number of Threads), the amount of time you want to spend ramping up to the full number of users (Ramp-Up Period), and the number of times each user should perform the test scripts (Loop Count).

 Make sure the number of users reflects the amount of traffic you expect on a busy day, such as Black Friday.

-Once you’ve created a Thread Group, it should appear in the tree underneath the Test Plan.
+Once you have created a Thread Group, it should appear in the tree underneath the Test Plan.
 Now you need to add HTTP Request Defaults.
 Right-click the Thread Group icon and select Add > Config Element > HTTP Request Defaults.
-Enter your website’s URL in the control panel.
+Enter the URL of your website in the control panel.

 Recording Test Scripts

 Now you’re ready to start recording a test script.
-Type your website’s URL in the browser’s address bar and hit Enter.
-From your site’s home page, click on a few links like an actual user would.
+Type the URL of your website in the browser’s address bar and hit Enter.
+From your site’s home page, click on a few links and navigate like an actual user would.
 Close the browser and return to JMeter.
 Expand the Thread Group tree and verify that there are now several samplers under the Thread Group.
 These are the different pages you navigated to when recording your script.